spoonapps/docs/doc/reference/commands/import.md

 You can optionally specify a name to give the newly-imported image.

-	# import a thinapp config
+	# Import a thinapp config
 	spoon import -n=old-thinapp-image thinapp C:\s\package.ini

-	# import a spoon image
+	# Import a spoon image
 	spoon import svm C:\s\old-image.svm

 **Spoon Virtual Application Studio** users, can use this command to import their existing components.